zcattacz/alasql_wiki/CONTINUE.md

-# CONTINUE
+# Keyword `CONTINUE`

-This functionality is not realized yet.
+This functionality is not supported by AlaSQL yet.

 See also: [BREAK](Break), [WHILE](While)